11 bedroom layout ideas that will help you make the most of your square footage

 (Image credit: Thurston Design)

-Where space is at a premium why not embrace the small proportions to create an intimate bed nook?
-A perfect small bedroom layout idea, fitting a bed into a tight corner and enclosing it with a curtain will create a cozy hideaway to shut yourself off from the world after a long day, plus makes a playful talking point in guest bedroom.
+Where space is at a premium, why not embrace the small proportions to create an intimate bed nook?
+A perfect small bedroom layout idea, fitting a bed into a tight corner and enclosing it with a curtain will create a cozy hideaway to shut yourself off from the world after a long day, plus makes a playful talking point in a guest bedroom.

-To enhance the cocooning atmosphere you could also introduce dark bedroom paint ideas as done here in this space by Thurstan
+To enhance the cocooning atmosphere, you could also introduce dark bedroom paint ideas as done here in this space by Thurstan.

 ‘We would usually lean towards quieter palette combinations, but darker shades can work really well within smaller spaces,' says founder James Thurstan Waterworth.
 'They create a perception of depth and lend a cozy, cocoon-like feel – welcome in every bedroom.
 For the walls, we suggest a deep midnight blue or a petrol green, then lift this by layering careful accents of color, perhaps a burnt orange or a similar earth-toned hue – ochre, terracotta or a softer peach.’

-(Image credit: Sims Hilditch)
+(Image credit: Neptune)

-If you don't have space for a home office then the bedroom can double as a work space during the day, but if you are thinking about a bedroom layout with a desk then be sure to consider where you position it.
+If you don't have space for a home office, then the bedroom can double as a work space during the day.
+But if you are thinking about a bedroom layout with a desk, then be sure to consider where you position it.

-'Most people want their bedroom to be a place to relax and unwind so if you are also using it as a workspace, try to position the desk away from the bed to create a separate space in the room,' says Sarit Marcus, professional interior designer and founder of Minted Space.
+'Most people want their bedroom to be a place to relax and unwind, so if you are also using it as a workspace, try to position the desk away from the bed to create a separate space in the room,' says Sarit Marcus, professional interior designer and founder of Minted Space.
 'I recommend putting the desk on a separate wall from the bed.'

 'If a desk is to be incorporated, you might make sure it is placed near to natural light, ideally in front of a window,' adds Louise Wicksteed, design director at Sims Hilditch.